 You are always welcome to worship with us and serve alongside us in ministries which serve the neighborhood.
 We’d love to help you grow in discipleship and become a member of our congregation.
 You can do this in the following ways:

 - Transfer your membership from another Episcopal congregation.
 The Church Office can help you arrange for your letter of transfer.

 - Receive the sacrament of baptism – The Episcopal Church recognizes all baptisms with water in the name of the Father and of the Son and of the Holy Spirit.
 If you have not been baptized, please talk to the vicar about preparation for baptism for you or your children.

 - Confirmation – If you have been baptized in another denomination, you may consider confirmation.
 This is a way to express “a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.”

 Classes preparing you for confirmation are held annually, and confirmation takes place when our Bishop, The Rt.
-Rev. Scott Hayashi, makes his annual visitation.
+Rev. Phyllis Spiegel, makes her annual visitation.